-To date, FF has not sold any vehicles.
-Though FF has engaged in marketing activities in anticipation of starting customer deliveries of the FF 91 series, FF has received 356 non-binding, fully refundable pre-orders as of February 27, 2023 and other non-binding indications of interest and FF does not have binding purchase orders or commitments from customers to purchase any of FF's vehicles in development.
+Further, although FF has engaged in marketing activities in anticipation of starting customer deliveries of the FF 91 series and FF has received 347 nonbinding, fully refundable pre-orders as of August 10, 2023 and other non-binding indications of interest, FF does not have binding purchase orders or commitments from customers to purchase any of FF's vehicles in development.
 As such, there can be no assurance that the pre-orders and other indications of interest would be converted into binding orders or sales.

-Until the time that FF's products are commercially available for purchase, and until FF is able to scale up its marketing function to support sales, there will be uncertainty as to customer demand for FF vehicles.
+Until the time that FF's products are commercially available for purchase and FF is able to scale up its marketing function to support sales, there will be uncertainty as to customer demand for FF vehicles.
 The potentially long wait from the time a non-binding pre-order is made or other indication of interest is provided until the time FF vehicles are delivered, and any delays beyond expected wait times, could also impact customer decisions on whether to ultimately make a purchase.
 Even if FF is able to obtain binding orders, customers may limit their volume of purchases initially as they assess FF's vehicles and whether to make a broader transition to electric vehicles.
-Commercializing the FF 91 Futurist and other vehicles in FF's development pipeline will be a long process and depends on FF's ability to fund and scale up its productions, including through securing additional funding to fund its operations, the consummation of various third-party agreements and expanding FF's marketing functions, as well as the safety, reliability, efficiency and quality of FF's vehicles, and the support and service that will be available.
+Commercializing the FF 91 Futurist and other vehicles in FF's development pipeline will be a long process and depends on FF's ability to fund and scale up its productions, including through securing additional funding for its operations, the consummation of various third-party agreements and expanding FF's marketing functions, as well as the safety, reliability, efficiency and quality of FF's vehicles, and the support and service that will be available.
 It will also depend on factors outside of FF's control, such as competition, general market conditions and broader trends in vehicle electrification and fleet management, that could impact customer buying decisions.
 As a result, there is significant uncertainty regarding demand for FF's products and the pace and levels of growth that FF may be able to achieve.